-The posts have been drawn, the online wagering horse racing odds favour Always Dreaming, and the 142nd running of the Preakness Stakes is this Saturday.
+The posts have been drawn, the online wagering horse racing odds favor Always Dreaming, and the 142nd running of the Preakness Stakes is this Saturday.
 Now we play the waiting game… Ah, the waiting game sucks.
 Let’s play Hungry Hungry Hippos!
 Or we could see how the different post positions have fared since 1903.

 Post positions and online horse race gambling odds to win the Preakness Stakes